Self-care is a word that we often hear but it can look different for each of us.

 Give me REAL any day.

-These talks help me know that I’m not alone in whatever I’m going through during that time.
+These talks helped me know that I’m not alone in whatever I’m going through during that time.

-These hikes are also a great “timeout/intermission” from my online work and help me feel refreshed to go back to whatever project I was working on.
+These hikes are also a great “timeout/intermission” from my online work and help me feel refreshed and recharged to go back to whatever project I was working on.

 2. Ask Yourself “Why is Today Going to Be a Great Day?”

-Another great piece of advice came from an amazing podcast interview that I listened to between Ed Mylett and Dr. Amen on the topic of your brain and mental health.
+Another great piece of advice came from an amazing podcast interview I listened to between Ed Mylett and Dr. Amen on your brain and mental health.

 At the end of each day, he reflects and says today was a great day because of _____.